AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 #### Formatting Functions

+To configure labels and tooltips, you can use [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields (in addition to the default ones):

+* `diff`
+* `absolute`
+* `isTotal`

-Labels and tooltips are also configured with the help of [formatting functions](../Common_Settings/Text_Formatters#formatting_functions) and the following fields (in addition to the default ones): `diff`, `absolute`, `isTotal`.
-The last one allows to find out whether a column indicates a total value or not.
+The *isTotal* field allows to find out whether a column indicates a total value or not.

+You can also add a custom field to your data and refer to it by using the {api:anychart.format.Context#getData}getData(){api} method.

-For example, in the sample below all labels show absolute values, and the labels of columns indicating total values are colored.
-The tooltips of columns indicating total values are modified too:
+In the sample below all labels show absolute values, and the labels of columns indicating total values are colored.
+The tooltips of columns indicating total values are modified too, and a custom field is used:

 ```
+// create data
+var data = [
+    {x: "Start", value:  23, custom_field: "info 1"},
+    {x: "Jan",   value:  22, custom_field: "info 2"},
+    {x: "Feb",   value: -46, custom_field: "info 3"},
+    {x: "Mar",   value: -91, custom_field: "info 4"},
+    {x: "Apr",   value:  37, custom_field: "info 5"},
+    {x: "May",   value: -21, custom_field: "info 6"},
+    {x: "Jun",   value:  53, custom_field: "info 7"},
+    {x: "Jul",   value:  31, custom_field: "info 8"},
+    {x: "Aug",   value: -15, custom_field: "info 9"},
+    {x: "Sep",   value:  42, custom_field: "info 10"},
+    {x: "Oct",   value:  53, custom_field: "info 11"},
+    {x: "Nov",   value: -15, custom_field: "info 12"},
+    {x: "Dec",   value:  51, custom_field: "info 13"},
+    {x: "End", isTotal: true, custom_field: "info 14"}
+];

+// create a waterfall chart
+var chart = anychart.waterfall();

+// create a series and set the data
+var series = chart.waterfall(data);

 // enable HTML for labels
 chart.labels().useHtml(true);